 Try these pasta and salad recipe ideas:

 - Potato salad with bacon

 - Nacho salad with tortilla chips and mango

 - Noodle salad with olive oil, sugar snap peas, and baby corn

 - Pumpkin, feta, and chickpea salad

-Spread with marinara sauce or hummus, shredded mozzarella cheese, veggies your kids love, then one or more of the following toppings:
+Spread marinara sauce or hummus, shredded mozzarella cheese and your kids’ favourite veggies on halved pita breads.
+Then add one or more of the following toppings: